forrestywang/DS_Projects/Music Decision Tree/README.md

 <br>

-### Setting up the train-test modularization and decision tree model
+### Setting up the train-test modularization and decision tree

 ```python
 # Training and testing sets: